koneweczka/koneweczka-portfolio/README.md

 Welcome, traveler!

-This enchanted scroll is my personal spellbook - a gateway into my world as a Frontend Engineer, when you can discover:
+This enchanted scroll is my personal spellbook - a gateway into my world as a Frontend Engineer, where you can discover:

 - **Who I Am** - my philosophy and approach to building delightful interfaces

 - **The Magic Ingredients** - the core technologies behind this project

-- **The Art of Crafting** how I shaped this portfolio into a magic experience
+- **The Art of Crafting** - how I shaped this portfolio into a magic experience

-- **The After-Hours Among the Trees** What sparks my creativity when the code finally compiles
+- **The After-Hours Among the Trees** - what sparks my creativity when the code finally compiles

-It's not only a resume - it's an experience sprinkled with ancient elven charm ✨
+It's not just a resume - it's an experience sprinkled with ancient elven charm ✨

 ## 🌟 View the Live Enchantment